ssh-mitm/ssh-mitm/doc/user_guide/trivialauth.rst

 the attacker would no longer have the possibility to ask for the password and a login would no longer be possible for the attacker.

-publikey authentication
+Publickey authentication
-"""""""""""""""""""""""
+""""""""""""""""""""""""

-Publikey authentication is a non-trivial authentication.
+Publickey authentication is a non-trivial authentication method.
 The reason is that the client creates a signature with the private key, which should be validated by the server.

 However, an attacker cannot make a client bypass the signature process.